avibrazil/iOSbackup/README.md

 	derivedkey="dd6b6123494c5dbdff7804321fe43ffe1babcdb6074014afedc7cb47f351524"
 )
 ```
+### Linux virtual machine accessing iOS backup on a macOS host

 Forcing a backup folder, useful when reading backups on Linux, where there is no standard for backup folders:
 ```python